Ibn Khaldun Scholarship

 About the Academic Program

-"Ibn Khaldun" is a specialized graduate scholarship program designed to provide 200 full scholarships in sociology and psychology to Palestinian students.
-The program aims to develop competencies that can understand and analyze the social and psychological realities of Palestinians to formulate solutions and public policies.
+Ibn Khaldun is a specialized graduate scholarship program that offers 200 full scholarships in sociology and psychology to Palestinian students.
+It aims to develop competencies to understand and analyze the social and psychological realities of Palestinians, enabling students to formulate solutions and public policies.

 Fields of Study